Barbados family holiday 2011

 The beach was raw and the waves rougher, and along the beach we could spot scuttling little soldier crabs

-(look into the middle distance of one of the pics hereabouts of Valeria and Liam walking), and some discarded crab shells:
+(look into the middle distance of one of the pics hereabouts of Valeria and Liam walking),

 Thanks to Marcelle for a great day, and for several top quality, and very rare, photos of all of us together: